 Software to generate g-code for Mach3 and LinuxCNC

-Profili2 Pro http://www.profili2.com/ is very good for generating the code for wings and has a massive database of airfoils.
-A new version is now available called DevWing Foam http://www.devcad.com/eng/devwingfoam.asp
+Profili2 Pro http://www.profili2.com/ was very good for generating the code for wings and has a massive database of airfoils.
+Its been replaced by DevWing Foam 2 http://www.devcad.com/eng/devwingfoam.asp

 DevFus Foam will generate the g-code to produce the fuselage sections.
 Both are available in Demo versions that are fully working apart from not being able to save the g-code. www.devcad.com See my Hawker Hurricane build on the website